 - Track the approximate number of participants at the event, including attendees, vendors, staff, and volunteers.

-- Identify the amount of recyclables that would have been disposed in landfills if there were no recycling program.
+- Identify the amount of recyclables and compostables that would have been disposed in landfills if there were no diversion program.

 - Determine the number of pounds of each material recycled, as well as the amount of waste sent to landfills.

-- Document the amount of compostable products purchased that replaced plastic products.
+- Document the amount of reusable or compostable products purchased that replaced plastic products.